aimms/how-to/Articles/159/159-exchange-data-with-cloud.rst

 Technically there currently are two options: with or without VPN.

-For the VPN route, AIMMS needs to add a load balancer to the VPC on the AIMMS Cloud Platform.
+For the VPN route, AIMMS needs to add a load balancer to the VPC on the AIMMS Cloud.
 Your IT team then needs to complete the parametrization and VPN tunnel set-up, as described `here <https://documentation.aimms.com/cloud/db-config.html#requesting-a-vpn-connection>`__.
-You can then configure your network access such that the AIMMS apps in the AIMMS Cloud Platform can directly access the required database on your premises, in your data center or in the cloud.
+You can then configure your network access such that the AIMMS apps in the AIMMS Cloud can directly access the required database on your premises, in your data center or in the cloud.
 AIMMS database support functions in our modeling language can be found `here <https://documentation.aimms.com/functionreference/data-management/database-functions/>`__.

 .. _figure-02-159: